-- other capital projects, including whether the percentage of completion and costs incurred are timely; - (xi) require the Financial Administrator and the General Manager to provide monthly to the Finance Committee monthly bank reconciliations and general account reconciliations and to provide full and timely reports documenting any GAAP analysis or communications with GASB; - (xii) require such other reports or information from the Financial Administrator or General Manager as may be necessary to perform the duties hereinabove set forth; and - (xiii) Furnish such bonds as may be required by law or the Commission for the faithful performance of the Treasurer's official duties.
+Manager to provide monthly to the Finance

+Committee monthly bank reconciliations and general

+account reconciliations and to provide full and timely

+reports documenting any GAAP analysis or

+communications with GASB; - (iv)(xii)require such other reports or other information from the Financial Administrator or General Manager as may be necessary to perform the duties hereinabove set forth; and - (v)(xiii)furnish such bonds as may be required by law or the Commission for the faithful performance of the Treasurer's official duties.
 The cost of such bonds shall be paid by the Commission.

-Section 6 Clerk:
+Section 6.
+Clerk.

-a.
+- a.
 Appointment.
 The General Manager shall recommend to the Board of Commissioners persons, who need not be Commissioners, for appointment to the office of Clerk.
 The Clerk shall be appointed by the Chairman with the advice and consent of the other Commissioners.
-The Clerk shall serve at the pleasure of the Commission, and may be removed without cause by the Chairman with the advice and consent of the other Commissioners.
+The Clerk shall serve at the pleasure of the Commission, and may be removed without cause by the Chairman with the advice and consent of the other Commissioners. - b.

-- b.
 Duties.
-The Clerk shall: - (i) perform or cause to be performed those duties prescribed by law or by the Commission; - (ii) attest the validity of each ordinance, resolution, contract or other document adopted, entered into or maintained as a record by the Commission; - (iii) have principal responsibility for the oversight of and advise the Board of Commissioners regarding: - (a) compliance with the Illinois Open Meetings Act (5 ILCS 120/1 et seq.); and - (b) Compliance with the Illinois Freedom of Information Act (5 ILCS 140/1 et seq.); - (iv) review the recordkeeping procedures employed by the General Manager to assure that the vote of each Commissioner on each ordinance, resolution, motion or other proposition brought to a vote is duly recorded and that a permanent record of the minutes of each Commission meeting is recorded, approved and maintained; - (v) require such reports or other information from the Administrative Staff as may be necessary to perform the duties hereinabove set forth; and - (vi) Furnish such bonds as may be required by law or the Commission for the faithful performance of the Clerk's official duties.
-The cost of such bonds shall be paid by the Commission.
+The Clerk shall: - (i) perform or cause to be performed those duties prescribed by law or by the Commission; - (ii) attest the validity of each ordinance-or, resolution, contract or other document adopted, entered into or maintained as a record by the Commission; - (iii) have principal responsibility for the oversight of and advise the Board of Commissioners regarding: - (a) compliance with the Illinois Open Meetings Act the vote of each Commissioner on each ordinance, resolution, motion or other proposition brought to a vote is duly recorded and that a permanent record of the minutes of each Commission meeting is recorded, approved and maintained;